lukewickstead/RandomNotes/Js/Angular.md

 formGroup, formControl, formControlName, formGroupName, formArrayName

 #Best Practices#

-Names contain their type.
+Names contain their type:

-foo.componenent.ts
+- foo.componenent.ts
-foo.componenent.css
+- foo.componenent.css
-foo.componenent.html
+- foo.componenent.html

-The actual component class will be upper camal case FooComponent
+The actual component class will be upper camel case FooComponent

-Directry should be by features
+Directory should be by features

 app/Foo/foo*.*

 One item per file.

-For imutability you can use object.assign to create a new object from another with changes.
+For immutability you can use object.assign to create a new object from another with changes.

-- Thursday; Basic working two step form with validation and 'posting'
-- Friday; E2E Testing, best practices & CLI